Plan Your Campaign Series Blog 2: How to Create Successful Direct Mail

 So you have decided to run a direct mail campaign – great news!
 Mail has the power to drive people online, and gain a digital response from 70% of customers.
 In a digitally saturated world, the tactile nature of print leaves a lasting impression and drives conversions.

 More businesses are benefitting from the combined power of mail and email – it’s no longer the case to choose either/or but both to deliver optimum results.
-To connect with your customers there are a number of steps to ensure that your direct mail campaign delivers.
+To connect with your customers there are a number of steps to ensure a successful direct mail campaign.

 Initially, you will have thought about the best strategy to reach customers at key points in their journey.
 You will also have a thorough understanding of your customer types and created personas to help target each one.
 You will also have a robust data list and have segmented it according to your strategy, making selections for this campaign.
 All of these points are covered in our previous blog, How to target your direct mail campaign, so head there if you need help with this stage.